Cambridge-ICCS/TCTrack/docs/data/output_file.rst

 - **trajectory**: Number of detected storm tracks (each a unique trajectory).

   - Has a corresponding dimension coordinate variable indicating the trajectory index

-- **observation** Number of time steps (observations) per trajectory.
+- **observation** Maximum number of time steps (observations) in the trajectories.

   - Has a corresponding dimension coordinate variable indicating the observation index

 Variables
 ^^^^^^^^^